lolopinto/ent/docs/docs/core-concepts/privacy-policy.md

 ### Allow

-When a rule returns `Allow()`, it's saying that it has enough information to pass this check.
+When a rule returns `Allow()` , it's saying that it has enough information to pass this check.

 ### Deny

-When a rule returns `Deny()`, it's saying that it has enough information to deny this check
+When a rule returns `Deny()` , it's saying that it has enough information to deny this check

 ### Skip

-When a rule returns `Skip()`, it's saying that it doesn't have enough information to make a decision, and you should go to the next rule.
+When a rule returns `Skip()` , it's saying that it doesn't have enough information to make a decision, and you should go to the next rule.

 Guidelines:

 * The last rule in a policy should *always* allow or *always* deny.
 It shouldn't be ambiguous what the result is.
 * If not an always allow or always deny rule, a rule should return
-  * `Allow()` or `Skip()` or
+  + `Allow()` or `Skip()` or
-  * `Deny()` or `Skip()`
+  + `Deny()` or `Skip()`
 * For readability and reusability purposes, rules should be broken down into the simplest reusable components and not try to do too much.

 ## AlwaysAllowPrivacyPolicy

-This is a simple policy that comes with the framework that has only one rule: `AlwaysAllowRule`.
+This is a simple policy that comes with the framework that has only one rule: `AlwaysAllowRule` .
 This *always* passes the privacy check

 ## AlwaysDenyPrivacyPolicy

-This is a simple policy that comes with the framework that has only one rule: `AlwaysDenyRule`.
+This is a simple policy that comes with the framework that has only one rule: `AlwaysDenyRule` .
 This *always* denies the privacy check

+## AllowIfViewerPrivacyPolicy

+This is a simple policy that comes with the framework that says the ent is visible if the id of the viewer is equal to the id of the ent.

 ## Examples